Today I’m going to show you exactly how to use the Forex Factory calendar to improve your trading.

 How to Trade Using the Forex Factory Calendar

-The reason we want to use the Forex Factory calendar is to know when market-moving news is expected and thereby avoid or prepare for periods of high volatility.
+We want to use the Forex Factory calendar to anticipate market-moving news and thereby avoid or prepare for periods of high volatility.

 No open positions ahead of a news event